datacommonsorg/data/scripts/biomedical/NCBI_Gene_and_UCSC_Genome_Browser/README.md

 ### Test

 Download and place all of the files in the same directory.
+Navigate to that directory and unzip the files by running:

+`gunzip ./*.gz`

 Set the 'path' variable in cell 3 of the appropriate notebook to be the file path to the directory in which the files are contained.
 Run the jupyter notebook.
 The end result should be two .mcf files: one containing information from NCBI Gene and the other from the UCSC Genome Browser.